 Hess Persson Estates opened to the public in 1989 (their first release was 1976) and is a owned by Swiss born businessman Donald Hess and his wife Ursula.
 The winery is located in the Mt.
 Veeder sub-appellation in the southern part of the Mayacamas mountains, a short drive from the city of Napa.
-Formerly known as the Hess Collection, the current name change took effect in 2021.
+Mt.
+Veeder is named for the German Presbyterian pastor, Peter Veeder who is buried in Tulocay Cemetery in the city of Napa.
+Formerly known as the Hess Collection, the current name change was made in 2021.

 Donald Hess was was originally trained in his family business to brew beer (the Hess family owned a small brewery in Bern Switzerland since 1844).
 Donald’s father owned a 65-room hotel in Tangiers (Hotel Rif), Morocco and early in his career Donald would divide his time between Switzerland and Morocco.
 Along with several partners at age 24, Donald purchased a mineral water source in Vals Switzerland.
 The company was called Valser Wasser which ultimately grew to become the largest mineral water company in Switzerland.
 Donald eventually bought out his partners and sold the company in 2002 to Coca Cola Company.

 Donald remained very active in the hotel business that his father began, significantly expanding operations in Morocco through the hotels he inherited from his father (Hotel Riff in Tangiers and a third interest in Mansour hotel in Casablanca).
 And in addition he rented several other hotels – at one point he was operating 1,100 rooms and employed more than 1,000 employees.
 He sold this business in 1978, the same year he first purchased property on Mt.
 Veeder in the Napa Valley from vintner William Hill (after Donald fell in love with the region during a business trip).